Final Recommendation Statement

 The USPSTF recognizes that clinical decisions involve more considerations than evidence alone.
 Clinicians should understand the evidence but individualize decision making to the specific patient or situation.

-- CDC Hypertension Resources for Health Professionals - For Providers New Resource for Clinicians and Patients
+- Hypertension Resources for Health Professionals (Centers for Disease Control and Prevention) - For Providers

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.